 Swelling in the hands does not typically cause long-term health issues, but it can be uncomfortable.
 It may also indicate an underlying health concern.

-Some simple home remedies can often reduce the frequency of swelling in the hands.
-If these do not work, consult a healthcare provider, who can check for any underlying issues.
+Simple home remedies can reduce the frequency of swelling in the hands.
+If these do not work, a person should consult a doctor to check for any underlying issues.